 If you’re pregnant and considering an abortion, it’s important that you know as much as possible about the procedure before setting up your appointment.
-Abortion is a serious medical procedure and you deserve to have all the facts so you can make a fully-informed decision.
+This is a serious medical decision and you deserve to have all the facts so you can make a fully informed decision.

 As you consider your options, you may have questions.
 We’re here for you!
 We offer counseling on all your options in a confidential, judgment-free environment and do not profit from your decision so we’re able to offer an unbiased perspective.
 Contact us today for more information!

 Like with any medical procedure, there are side effects that affect every woman differently.
 Some women experience very few side effects, and some experience many or all of them severely.
 Everyone’s body and experience is different, so it’s important to be informed on all the potential risks and side effects so you can be prepared.
-Some common abortion side effects and complications are:
+Some common abortion side effects and complications include the following: